 The long term will build upon the work of the previous years in evolving a Black Start market where possible and identifying and valuing technologies that can provide a positive contribution to restoration.
 The Black Start Capability will be continued to be procured to meet the strategic requirement.
 Outcomes of the Distributed Re-start project will become available, and as these are implemented into our processes, we will update our documented Procurement Methodology to reflect this.

+In the Functional Requirements for Procurement & Compliance for the Distributed Re-start project Nov 2019 we published an indicative timeline of when the outcomes of this project could participate in future tender rounds for the provision of Black Start Services.
+A view of this attached below, but further information can be found in the document

 Summary